 In mythology, Orion was stung by a scorpion for being too boastful and the two were placed on opposite sides of the sky, so that they are never seen at the same time.
 Orion still appears to be fleeing from the scorpion.

 Antares is a binary star system consisting of an enormous red supergiant and a smaller but hotter companion.
 Antares A, the primary component in the system, has a radius in excess of 3 astronomical units, or three times the Earth’s average distance from the Sun.
 Unlike low-mass stars like our Sun, which stay on the main sequence for several billion years, stars as massive as Antares go through their fuel supply very quickly and, as a result, they reach the end of their life cycle within only a few million years.
-With an estimated age of 12 million years, Antares is nearing the end of its life and is expected to explode as a supernova within the next million years.
+With an estimated age of 12 million years, Antares is nearing the end of its life and is expected to go out as a supernova within the next million years.

 The companion, Antares B, is a bluish-white fifth magnitude star that lies only about 3 arcseconds away from Antares A and is hidden in the light of the larger star.
 It has been polluted by matter thrown off by Antares A. The two stars are separated by around 550 astronomical units and have an orbital period of about 2,500 years.